 On related pages:

-In 1989, the EPA and North Carolina Department of Environment and Natural Resources (NCDENR, now the North Carolina Department of Environmental Quality or "NCDEQ"), identified approximately one ton of PCE in the soil and concentrations of PCE and other contaminants of concern (COCs) in the groundwater and soil that were not acceptable to public health and the environment.
-The COCs identified at the Site include:
+In 1989, the EPA and North Carolina Department of Environment and Natural Resources (NCDENR, now the North Carolina Department of Environmental Quality or "NCDEQ"), identified PCE contaminants of concern (COCs) in the soil and groundwater at levels that posed an unacceptable risk to the public and environment.

 What Has Been Done to Clean Up the Site?